This review looks at the Qatar Airways Al Mourjan business class lounge in Doha.

 Aspects of the design are stunning and this really does have an impact.
 The effort, time and expense that had clearly gone into building the lounge made it feel like a special experience.
 Certainly parts of it lacked the warm ambience I found in the Malaysian Airlines Golden Lounge in Kuala Lumpur a few weeks previously.
 What it lacked in one area, it more than made up for elsewhere whether through the attention to detail of its design, the high standard of cuisine or the consummate professionalism of its staff.
 If you have the opportunity, I highly recommend a visit.

-Next, in the final part of this series, I take a look at the Qatar Airways newer – but not newest – business class seat and service on a Boeing 787-9 to London.
+Next, in the final part of this series, I review the Qatar Airways newer – but not newest – business class seat and service on a Boeing 787-9 to London.

 As a reminder, there are various ways of earning Avios from UK credit cards.
 Many cards also have generous sign-up bonuses!